fmjensen/Stream-Deck-Tarkov-Time/README.md

 # Stream-Deck-Tarkov-Time
 This plugin shows the current ingame Tarkov time on a button of your choise.

-The plugin calculate Tarkov Time from Coordinated Universal Time (UTC).
+Tarkov Time is calculated from Coordinated Universal Time (UTC).
 The shown Tarkov Time is updated every 7 seconds and on button press.

 # Installation
 1. Download the _com.cmdrflemming.tarkovtime.streamDeckPlugin_ file from the [latest release](https://github.com/fmjensen/Stream-Deck-Tarkov-Time/releases/latest) to you computer.